smartboyathome/Wonderland-Engine/source/introduction/index.rst

 wouldn't allow for the flexibility that I needed.
 Eventually, I ended up using Redis's pubsub feature.
 By utilizing this, the REST interface did not care about what daemon, if any, it communicated with, and the daemon didn't care about what clients it was getting its commands from.
+All data that needed to be shared would be stored in MongoDB anyway, so it works well until MongoDB gets triggers.